Sea: In culture

 The sea appears in human culture in contradictory ways, as both powerful but serene and as beautiful but dangerous.
 It has its place in literature, art, poetry, film, theatre, classical music, mythology and dream interpretation.
 The Ancients personified it, believing it to be under the control of a being who needed to be appeased, and symbolically, it has been perceived as a hostile environment populated by fantastic creatures; the Leviathan of the Bible, Scylla in Greek mythology, Isonade in Japanese mythology, and the kraken of late Norse mythology.

 The sea and ships have been depicted in art ranging from simple drawings on the walls of huts in Lamu to seascapes by Joseph Turner.
 In Dutch Golden Age painting, artists such as Jan Porcellis, Hendrick Dubbels, Willem van de Velde the Elder and his son, and Ludolf Bakhuizen celebrated the sea and the Dutch navy at the peak of its military prowess.
 The Japanese artist Katsushika Hokusai created colour prints of the moods of the sea, including The Great Wave off Kanagawa.

+In Islamic tradition, the sea symbolizes both the mercy and might of God, serving as a powerful sign (ayah) of divine creation and control over nature.
+The Qur'an frequently references the sea to illustrate God's benevolence, as in: "It is He who subjected the sea so that you may eat fresh meat from it and extract ornaments which you wear" (Qur'an 16:14), while also portraying it as a place of trial and humility, as seen in verses that describe the helplessness of humans during storms at sea (Qur'an 10:22).
+The sea's dual nature, as a source of sustenance and a manifestation of divine power, reflects a broader Islamic perspective that views natural elements as signs pointing to the oneness and majesty of God.
+This contrasts with certain other religious traditions; for instance, the sea in biblical literature is often associated with chaos and danger, while in Hindu mythology, it plays a role in cosmic cycles such as the Samudra Manthan, the churning of the ocean.
+Islamic scholarship, including classical tafsir (Qur'anic exegesis), emphasizes that the sea is not merely a physical reality but a theological symbol that calls believers to reflect on God's greatness and their own dependence on Him.